The popularity of Salesforce is evident in the increasing user base, enhanced customer experience, better sales cycles, and customizability.

 That’s why you need Salesforce integrations.
 They allow users the comfort of staying in the tool they already use and still getting the information they are looking for.

 Information needs to flow between all these different platforms.
 However, if done manually, it can be time-consuming and prone to errors.
-So we must resort to automatic ways to do so.

-• Data can be converted to a common format and be synced or exchanged between applications.
+Here are some common integration scenarios: Data can be converted to a common format and be synced or exchanged between applications.

-• Business processes, aka business logic, can be automated end-to-end.
+Business processes, aka business logic, can be automated end-to-end.
 This helps streamline collaboration across different teams.
-This is also known as B2B integration
+This is also known as B2B integration.

-• Provide a centralized user interface to teams using different applications so that they can access or manage the information through it.
+Also, Salesforce integrations provide a centralized user interface to teams using different applications so that they can access or manage the information through it.

 These integrations can be either synchronous or asynchronous, depending on the use case in question.
+You can also classify integrations in Salesforce based on the timing of the information exchange:

-• Most use cases depend on real-time integrations with Salesforce and other platforms.
+- Most use cases depend on real-time integrations with Salesforce and other platforms.
 This kind of exchange gives insights to the sales team since ‘time’ is of the essence to them.

 Benefits of Salesforce Integrations